Skullfiredevil/quick_evaluation/challenge12/challenge.md

-# Challenge 12: Using package managers for someone else's project!
+# Challenge 12: Using package managers for someone else's project and Basic debugging!

 ### Description